 Cebu is very accessible for travel.
 There are flight connections from Manila and international flights, as both Cebu Pacific and Air Asia, the main flight companies in the Philippines, both have flights to Cebu.
 There are also ferries from various points of the Philippines.
 A 24-hour ferry if you are coming from Manila or a 2-hour fast ferry if you are coming from Bohol.
 There are a ton of things to see and do in Cebu city, with prices starting at VERY affordable rates.
-(And with that, we kind of mean for FREE.ha!)
+So guys there is no excuse for missing thyese amazing Cebu tourist spots.

 If you go to Cebu City by plane or by ferry, you can head to the North and visit Malapascua.
 How to go to Malapascua?
 From Cebu City, you need to go to the North bus Terminal and get a bus to Maya.
 The journey lasts about 4-6 hours (depending on the traffic).
 Prices are around 140-200 pesos (cheaper when you choose a bus without air conditioning).
 If you travel on a budget like we usually do, a great tip is getting a night bus and you will avoid to pay for the accommodation.
 The boats from Maya to Malapascua start around 6 am -6:30 am.
 The boat ride to Malapascua is half an hour and it costs 100 pesos.
 Plus 20 extra pesos for a small boat from the port (the small boat will transfer you and the luggage to the big boat, because the bigger boats can’t usually go close to the port or can’t attach their anchors at some areas) to the big boat.
 Once in Malapascua, you need to walk with all your luggage a few steps to get to the seashore yourself.
 As we always say, travel light and it won’t be a problem!